SalesConnection/Docusaurus-sc/docs/Can't find new created job.md

 1. At the same page, under the search bar, there is 3 default filter, which is User Department, Access Type, and Filter by User.
 2. Select the default filter you want and the job schedule.

+    **Mobile App:**<br>
+1. At the Sales Connection mobile app, select "Schedule" page in the bottom center.
+2. Select the filter icon in top right of the page.
+3. You can either filter the job by date, job category, or job status.